Overview

 - trend signals require confirmation

-- regime transitions deserve close monitoring
+- market structure transitions deserve close monitoring

 - volatility context is essential